Rates & other FAQs

 Adult Third Culture Kids — I am a TCK and grew up in Kazakhstan, Kenya, Uganda, Thailand, China and India.

 Clients in ethically non-monogamous or polyamorous relationship structures, including solo polyamory and relationship anarchy.
+I’ve lived, loved and worked with ENM and polyam communities for 13 years.

 Anxious over-achievers and burned-out alumni of Gifted and Talented programs with ADHD, late-diagnosed on the Autism Spectrum and anxiety.